-Participants will participate in the study up to approximately 3.5 months, with the inclusion of the screening and follow-up period.
 Participants will be screened within 28 days of the first dose of study intervention and if all entry criteria are fulfilled, the participants will report to the CRU on the day prior to Day 1 dosing (Day -1).
-On Day 1 of each period, participants will receive a single dose of study intervention.
-Administration of etrasimod will be oral via dosing of clinical IR tablet 2 mg or mini tablets 2 mg (as $16 \times 0.125$ mg) with water or on soft foods as per dosing instructions.
-Participants will be fasted for at least 10 hours predosing and 4 hours postdosing.
+On Day 1 of each period, participants will receive a single dose of study intervention at the CRU.
+Administration of etrasimod will be oral via dosing of clinical IR